Dhananjay-shrivastav/CxxPrimerPlus/README.md

 	Write a program that completes the implementation by providing code for the undefined methods.
 The program in which you use the class should also use the three possible constructor calls (no arguments, one argument, and two arguments) and the two display methods.
-Here＊s an example that uses the constructors and methods:
+Here's an example that uses the constructors and methods:
 		Person one; // use default constructor
-		Person two(※Smythecraft§); // use #2 with one default argument
+		Person two("Smythecraft"); // use #2 with one default argument
-		Person three(※Dimwiddy§, ※Sam§); // use #2, no defaults
+		Person three("Dimwiddy", "Sam"); // use #2, no defaults
 		one.Show();
 		cout << endl;
 		one.FormalShow();